 Every underlying data source (not chart!) is assumed to always be up-to-date unless noted otherwise.

-- HubSpot data: Every week on Sunday night or Monday morning, BizOps triggers scripts that retrieve data from HubSpot and upload it to BigQuery.
-This does mean that currently our HubSpot data in Looker is not updated during the week.
-If you have a particular reason you’d like it to be updated during the week, mention @ericbm in the #analytics channel in Slack.
+Every Sunday night or Monday morning, BizOps scripts are triggered to retrieve data from HubSpot and upload it to BigQuery.
+As a result, HubSpot data in Looker is updated weekly, not daily.
+If you need the latest data during the week, mention @ericbm in the #analytics channel in Slack.

 Looker is a self-service tool with many pre-built reports and visualizations.
-Read our instructions for getting started with Lookr and reach out in the #analytics Slack channel if you have any questions.
+Read our instructions for getting started with Looker and reach out in the #analytics Slack channel if you have any questions.

 Sourcegraph quick links

 - Specific Instance Overview (To select a specific company, fill the Unique Server ID field)